yonglinma18/IS477---Course-Project/StatusReport.md

 - Compute correlations and explore preliminary statistical relationships.
 - Begin writing the analytical narrative for the final report.
 - Finalize and upload the merged dataset.

+# 6. Conclusion
+At this stage of the project, we have completed all essential preprocessing work and established a strong, reproducible data pipeline that fully supports the analyses planned for the upcoming weeks.
+Through careful acquisition, cleaning, and integration, both the USDA and CDC datasets have been transformed into a consistent and well-structured form suitable for statistical exploration.
+The merged dataset has been validated, standardized, and thoroughly documented, ensuring that every step of the workflow can be reproduced.

+The progress made during this milestone places the project in a solid position for the analytical phase.
+With the data now fully prepared, our next steps will focus on exploratory visualizations, statistical evaluation, and early interpretation of trends.
+The work completed so far has created a reliable foundation, and we remain aligned with the original project timeline and objectives.
+We expect that the upcoming stages will allow us to begin examining our core research question in a meaningful and data-driven way.